Daniel-KM/Omeka-S-module-IiifServer/README.md

 [![Build Status](https://travis-ci.org/Daniel-KM/Omeka-S-module-IiifServer.svg?branch=master)](https://travis-ci.org/Daniel-KM/Omeka-S-module-IiifServer)

+**IMPORTANT**: This readme is for the development version of IIIF Server.
+See [stable version here].
+This new version is working, but requires the module [Image Server].

-[IIIF Server] is a module for [Omeka S] that integrates the [IIIF specifications] and a simple image server (similar to a basic [IIP Image]) to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D…) in the desired formats.
+[IIIF Server] is a module for [Omeka S] that integrates the [IIIF specifications] to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D…) in the desired formats.
+It requires an image server, like the module [Image Server].

 The full specifications of the [International Image Interoperability Framework] standard are supported (level 2), so any widget that supports it can use it.
 Rotation, zoom, inside search, etc. may be managed too.
 Dynamic lists of records may be created, for example for browse pages.

-Images are automatically tiled to the [Deep Zoom] or to the [Zoomify] formats.
-They can be displayed directly in any viewer that support thes formats, or in any viewer that supports the IIIF protocol.
-Tiled images are displayed with [OpenSeadragon], the default viewer integrated in Omeka S.

-The [IIIF Server] supports the IXIF media extension too, so manifests can be served for any type of file.
-For non-images files, it is recommended to use a specific viewer or the [Universal Viewer], a widget that can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.

 This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] by [BibLibre] with the same features as the original plugin, but separated into two